25 Best Examples of Helpful FAQ Pages (+How to Create Your Own)

 11. Amazon Web Services

-Simplicity is the key to creating a great customer experience.
-And Amazon Web Services keeps things simple on their FAQ page.
+Simplicity is the key to creating a great customer experience and Amazon Web Services keeps things simple on their FAQ page.
 It’s incredibly functional and easy to navigate.
-Considering the vast amount of services the company offers, all of their most common questions wouldn’t fit onto one page.
-So what AWS does is use their FAQ page to link to individual pages for each of their services.
+The company covers the vast amount of information it needs to provide by linking individual pages to each of their services.

-Argent is another women’s workwear clothing brand.
+Argent is a women’s workwear clothing brand.
 It has a simple one-page FAQ broken into categories with short and direct Q&As like:

 Its no-nonsense and hassle-free approach means that customers can spend less time on the FAQ page and more time shopping.

-As part of their knowledge base, Twitter has several FAQ pages dedicated to specific topics, such as Troubleshooting & FAQs and Verification.
-For their New user FAQ page, Twitter shares the most popular questions, neatly organized on the sidebar into different categories like “Replies” and “Direct Messages.”
+As part of its knowledge base, Twitter has several FAQ pages dedicated to specific topics, such as troubleshooting, FAQs, and account verification.
+For its new user FAQ page, Twitter shares the most popular questions, neatly organized on the sidebar into different categories like “Replies” and “Direct Messages.”
 And to help users navigate this section and find specific answers, they have a sleek and visually stunning search bar that drops down and guides users to articles in their knowledge base.

 15. Nintendo Switch

 Make your FAQ page more visible and user-friendly with a digital adoption platform (DAP).
-Whatfix’s digital adoption platform provides your company with in-app FAQ integration, to embed your knowledge base directly on top of your website’s user portal or application – as seen below with an example of Microsoft Teams:
+Whatfix provides your company with in-app FAQ integration, to embed your knowledge base directly on top of your website’s user portal or application – as seen below with an example of Microsoft Teams:

 The benefits of using Whatfix’s digital guidance include: